lelepado01/lelepado01.github.io/pages/2D Engine 5: Handling Time.md

 }
 ```

-Note: if you end up printing the FPS at each iteration of the game loop, this measurement will be terrible,
+###### notesection Note: if you end up printing the FPS at each iteration of the game loop, this measurement will be terrible,
-any print() statement to console is a very expensive operation, and will bring your performance down.
+any *print()* statement to console is a very expensive operation, and will bring your performance down.

 ## References